davidledwards/davidledwards.github.io/about/index.md

 #### SMRxT

 ##### Since 2014
-I am also a technical advisor for an early stage health care startup, [SMRxT](http://smrxt.com), on matters related to software architecture, product strategy, information security and regulatory compliance.
+I am also an angel investor and technical advisor for an early stage health care startup, [SMRxT](http://smrxt.com), advising on matters related to software architecture, product strategy, information security and regulatory compliance.

 #### Cerner